This weekend, in retrospect, has been a little surreal. Despite being at its core a perfectly ordinary peacetime weekend for this time of year.

 - Residents were driven indoors during a day of 250 air strikes that dropped more than 2,000 shells, and the city ran out of body bags (original 20/11/2016 Sky News Australia source article no longer accessible).

-- The city has almost run out of food, with empty markets, and the city council handing out bread three times a week.
+- The city has almost run out of food (original source at the Australian newspaper no longer accessible), with empty markets, and the city council handing out bread three times a week.

 Next time the sun comes out, take a moment to look out your window at your peacetime sunshine and imagine what that must be like.
 Your hometown has been at war for four years (your country even longer), and there is no end in sight.
 You don’t have mains water or electricity.
 You can’t get to work, assuming your office is still there along with your job.
 Your kids can’t go to school because that was bombed out a couple of years ago.
 You go to sleep, and you wake up to the sound of bombing.
 The government sends you text messages to let you know they’re going to start bombing again.
 You are starving, and your only hope of survival is to try to sneak out while no one is looking.